cdlee2/tools_remote-client/README.md

 execution in Bazel such as downloading blobs and directories by digest.
 Details on using remote caching and execution in Bazel can be found [here](https://docs.bazel.build/versions/master/remote-caching.html).

+## Installation

+This tool is built using Bazel:

+    $ bazel build //:remote_client

 ## Usage

 The command line options for configuring a connection to a remote cache (cache address, authentication, TLS, etc.) with this tool are identical to the options in Bazel.
 This tool currently supports downloading blobs, and recursively listing/downloading directories by digest.

-First build the tool using Bazel with

-    $ bazel build //:remote_client

 Example for downloading a blob with digest 762670a6d50679e5495d3a489290bf2b3845172de3c048476668e91f6fc42b8e/18544 to file hello-world: